riyazdkhan-hub/hello-cloud-build/README.md

 This setup provides a solid foundation for a CI/CD project on GCP that you can use for your demonstration.

 This change is done to trigger a build in gcp cloud build - 11-07-2026, 21:50 AM - rdk

+This change is done to trigger a build in gcp cloud build - 14-07-2026, 22:12 PM - rdk